MicrosoftDocs/azure-docs/articles/virtual-machines/automatic-vm-guest-patching.md

 The patch installation date for a given VM may vary month-to-month, as a specific VM may be picked up in a different batch between monthly patching cycles.

 ### Which patches are installed?
 The patches installed depend on the rollout stage for the VM.
 Every month, a new global rollout is started where all security and critical patches assessed for an individual VM are installed for that VM.
-The rollout is orchestrated across all Azure regions in batches (described in the availability-first patching section above).
+The rollout is orchestrated across all Azure regions in batches.

 The exact set of patches to be installed vary based on the VM configuration, including OS type, and assessment timing.
 It's possible for two identical VMs in different regions to get different patches installed if there are more or less patches available when the patch orchestration reaches different regions at different times.
 Similarly, but less frequently, VMs within the same region but assessed at different times (due to different Availability Zone or Availability Set batches) might get different patches.